drandreaskrueger/webwatch/README.md

     source env/bin/activate
     pip install selenium

+    ./dynamic.py

-Then start `./dynamic.py` and google the error messages, until you get it working.
+Then google the error messages, until you get it working (i.e. you see "Now sleep __ minutes, then repeat ...").

 ## You
 For debugging a remote situation, perhaps it helps to switch OFF the `opts.add_argument("--headless")` option, and instead connect via `ssh -Y yourmachine` to your VPS, so that the X window (of the remote controlled chromium) shows up locally.